Read

 Leo: The client said, "Wow, what an experience!
 How often do you survive a plane crash?"
 He took it surprisingly well—he didn't ask for a refund or anything else.
 He said, "I'm in Cozumel, that was the plan, and here I am."

-I was lucky because 99% of clients would have sued, demanded money or left bad reviews.
-But I think the adrenaline rush was very positive.
+I got lucky because 99% of clients would have sued, demanded a refund, or left scathing reviews.
+But I think the adrenaline made the experience seem positive for him.

-Leo: The same day of the accident, some employees of my partner's company arrived by private plane with two lawyers and instructions on what to say and what not to say, they had to settle with the airport.
+Leo: The same day of the accident, some employees of the permit company arrived by private plane with two lawyers and instructions on what to say or not to say, they had to settle with the airport.
 They managed to qualify the accident as just an "incident" so that it fell into another category.

 It took us four months to repair the plane.
-In that time I found another larger aviation company that had two compliant aircraft that we were able to lease.
-I selected the right pilots with more experience myself.
+During that time, I partnered with a larger aviation company that owned two compliant aircraft we could rent.
+I personally vetted and selected experienced pilots for future flights.

-FuN: How did this failure help your personal and professional growth?
+FuN: How did this failure contribute to your personal and professional growth?

-Leo: I still "fail" today because, at the end of the day, I'm still that kid with endless energy and drive to grow.
-The interesting thing is that, from those mistakes, I can now give extremely valuable advice to CEOs and companies.
-Not based on college books, but on the lessons that life itself gave me.
+Leo: I still "fail" today because, at the end of the day, I'm still that kid with boundless energy and drive to grow.
+What's changed is that thanks to those mistakes, I can now offer incredibly valuable advice to CEOs and companies—not from textbooks but from the lessons life itself has taught me.

 In conclusion...

-• Do things "by the book" if it is a business with lives involved.
+• Do things "by the book" when lives are at stake.

-• If you are a "pro" person, never forget that you were a beginner and support others.
+• If you're a pro, never forget you were once a beginner—and help others.

 • Clarity is power.
-There is nothing more powerful than knowing exactly what you want and where you are going.
+Nothing is more powerful than knowing exactly what you want and where you're headed.

-Subscribe to Speakers Stories, our monthly newsletter to receive more stories like Leo's straight to your inbox!
+Subscribe to Speakers Stories, our monthly newsletter to receive more stories like Leo's directly to your inbox!
 Click here to join.

 Connect with Leo!

-Remember, our channels are open to any questions, complaints, feedback or collaborations at: rich@fuckupnights.com.
+Remember, our channels are open for questions, complaints, feedback or collaborations at: rich@fuckupnights.com.

 Edited by